deadzg/knowledge-share/Java-Ecosystem/Java/java-basics.md

 - `shallow copy`: New copy of the object is created but the object contained inside the main object points to the older reference.
 This means any change in the contaning object will change the cloned object.

 ## Java Memory
+- `Heap`:
-- `Heap`: All the objects are created on heap.
-JVM throws OOM erro when heap is full.
-String pool is part of Java Heap
+    - All the objects are created on heap
+    - JVM throws OOM error when heap is full
+    - String pool is part of Java Heap
 - `Stack`: JVM reserves blockes for local variables and additional data.
 LIFO structure.
 Whenever a method is called, a new block is reserved for local variables and object references.When method finishes the blocks are released.
 Stack has much less memory space than heap.
 It throws StackOverflow error when full (in case of bad recursive call or very deep recursion).

 ## JDK, JRE, JVM: